Primary icons

 How to use primary icons

 Copy and paste the SVG code for the primary icon file into the <head> element of your HTML page.
-Note that you will need to include the polyfill in order to make sure that icons render properly on IE11
+Note that you will need to include the polyfill in order to make sure that icons render properly on IE11.

 1. Include this html code (which includes the SVG glyphs) on your page: